Giving the AI definition a form suitable for the engineer

 \section{Introduction}

-If you want to answer the question: `What is AI?', the first thing to do would be to consider whom you are giving your answer to, and what is the purpose of your answer -- whether your aim is to convince the reader that AI exists and it possesses certain features that are interesting from a theoretical point of view, or you want to write an instruction for creation of AI, in which your reader will find useful practical advice and technical tricks that could help him in his actual attempt to write the program called AI.
+If you want to answer the question: `What is AI?', the first thing to do would be to consider whom you are giving your answer to, and what is the purpose of your answer -- whether your aim is to convince the reader that AI exists and it possesses certain features that are interesting from a theoretical point of view, or you want to write a guide for designing an actual AI.

-Let's first take for example another device called `computer'.
-If we want to define it, first we have to consider whom we are giving our definition to.
-Perhaps our readers are mathematicians and are interested in the questions: `Is such a device actually existing?', `What are its features?', `Could we reduce it to another device that we know? (i.e. reducing the matter to the previous case)'.
-Mathematicians would be happy to have a definition like the `Turing machine' or like the `unlimited register machine' since what they need is an easy to handle, simple description.
-If you want to prove by induction, you will have to check for each and every instruction of the Turing machine whether it preserves the induction assumption.
-The good thing is that all instructions of the Turing machine are of one and the same type.
-If you decide to prove by induction using the model of a real computer, you will face the problem that with it the possible instructions are hundreds and it is almost impossible to check for each and every of them whether it preserves the induction assumption.
+Let's see what happens with a different device, such as the computer.
+When we look for the definition of `computer', we have to consider whom we are giving it to.
+Perhaps our readers are mathematicians and are interested in the questions: `Is the device `computer' actually existing?', `What are its features?', `Could we reduce it to another device that we know? (i.e. reducing the matter to the previous case)'.
+Mathematicians would be happy to have a definition of computer such as the `Turing machine' or the `unlimited register machine' since what they need is an easy to handle, simple description.
+Then if you want to undertake a proof by induction, you will check for each and every command in the Turing machine whether it keeps the inductive assumption.
+The good thing about the Turing machine is that all commands are of one and the same type.
+If you try a proof by induction for the model of a real computer, you will face the problem that there the possible types of instructions are in the hundreds and the task becomes next to impossible.

 If you want to answer the question: `What is a computer?, and if your answer is intended for engineers, then you will have to say something about CPU and memory, buses for data transmission, the numeral system utilized to encode the data, etc.